taaaf11/naft-cli/README.md

 # Naft
-A simple program to print given lines of files plus additional features.
+A simple program to print lines of files in given range, plus additional features.

 ## Installation
 1. Clone the repository or download the zip.